 Accumulated data about errors is then available for continual improvement in the workplace.

-One of the most popular Lean Manufacturing techniques, it is also one of the tools to achieve workplace visualisation.
+5s is one of the most popular Lean Manufacturing techniques, it is also one of the tools to achieve workplace visualisation.
 The 5S are:

 - Sort – sort through all inventory and remove unnecessary items